computational-psychology/computational-psychology-www/content/pages/index.rst

 `Guillermo <https://www.psyco.tu-berlin.de/aguilar.html>`_ taught this August in the Summer School `15th Advanced Scientific Programming in Python (ASPP) <https://aspp.school/wiki/>`_, in Heraklion, Greece.
-He lectured on the `art and best practices of data visualization <https://github.com/ASPP/2023-heraklion-dataviz>`_, and on `advanced numpy <https://github.com/ASPP/2023-heraklion-advanced-numpy>`_, the most used library for scientific computing in python.
+He lectured on the `best practices of data visualization <https://github.com/ASPP/2023-heraklion-dataviz>`_, and on `advanced numpy <https://github.com/ASPP/2023-heraklion-advanced-numpy>`_, the most used library for scientific computing in python.
 The school was a success, hosting 30 students around Europe from diverse scientific disciplines.